edwardoughton/pobis/README.md

   <img src="/figures/approach.png" />
 </p>

-As `podis` functions in a spatially disaggregated way, it is possible to convert detailed local modeling into continent-wide assessment of universal broadband.
+As `pobis` functions in a spatially disaggregated way, it is possible to convert detailed local modeling into continent-wide assessment of universal broadband.
 In the table below, the necessary investment per decile is reported for the whole of Africa, based on the private cost, net government cost, and the total financial cost.